Telehealth Delivery of TF-CBT: What You Need to Know to Get Started

 Executive Director, Dakota Children's Advocacy Center

-Project Coordinator for Mental Health Initiatives
+Coordinator for Mental Health Programs

 National Children’s Alliance